Leading in a Time of Transformation

 - We will reflect on how exercising our leadership as women—individually and collectively—can provide models for transforming how we understand leadership in higher education.

-Small group discussions, panels, question-and-answer sessions, case studies, and formal presentations are used to create an atmosphere that encourages learning and interaction.
-Advance readings are assigned for some sessions, and participants complete a leadership survey in the summer before the first session.
+Small group discussions, panels, case studies, and formal presentations are used to create an atmosphere that encourages learning and interaction.
+Advance readings are assigned for some sessions, and participants complete a leadership assessment in the summer before the first session.

-BRIDGES will give you a chance to learn key management skills from outstanding administrators and faculty from a variety of academic fields.
-By interacting with academic leaders from public and independent college and universities, you will learn about financial and legal issues facing higher education today, as well as some of the special human resources and risk management challenges we face in academia.
-You will also hear perspectives on the crucial roles of fundraising and politics on our campuses.
-You will hear personal stories from a diverse group of academic leaders and have the opportunity to talk about your leadership challenges.
-You will evaluate your strengths and weaknesses as a leader, and chart a course for your professional future, both in terms of your goals for advancement and contributing to your institution.
+BRIDGES will give you a chance to enhance key leadership skills by interacting with academic leaders from public and independent colleges and universities.
+You will learn about financial and legal issues facing higher education today, as well as some of the special human resources and risk management challenges we face in academia.
+You will also hear perspectives on the crucial roles of fundraising and politics on our campuses; as well as personal stories from a diverse group of academic leaders.
+You will evaluate your strengths and weaknesses as a leader, and have the opportunity to talk about your leadership challenges.
+BRIDGES will help you chart a course for your professional future, both in terms of your goals for advancement and contributing to your institution.

-The program is organized into four weekend sessions, beginning on Friday afternoon and ending Saturday afternoon, with lunch and dinner served on Fridays, and lunch provided on Saturdays.
-The beginning and ending program sessions include an overnight weekend retreat (accommodations provided) at the Aqueduct Conference Center in Chapel Hill, North Carolina.
+The program is organized into four weekend sessions, beginning on Friday afternoon and ending Saturday afternoon, with lunch and dinner served on Fridays, and breakfast and lunch provided on Saturdays.
+The beginning and ending program sessions include an overnight weekend retreat (accommodations provided) at the Rizzo Conference Center at Meadowmont in Chapel Hill, North Carolina.
 To graduate from the program, participants must attend and actively participate in all class sessions.

 Part 1: Developing a Transformational Perspective

 Part I is an overnight weekend session and allows participants to get acquainted and be involved in the many facets of transformational leadership—theory, practice, and self-knowledge.
-Cross-cultural communication and team-building will be a focus of this session.
-This session is held at the Aqueduct Conference Center in Chapel Hill.
+Team-building will be a focus of this session.
+This session is held at the Rizzo Conference Center at Meadowmont in Chapel Hill.

-Part 2: Using Our Resources in a Transformational Context
+Part 3: Enhancing Our Resources in a Transformational Context

-Part 2 focuses on organizational structure and behavior, financial resources, and human resources.
+Part 3 focuses on organizational structure and behavior, financial resources, and human resources.
 Participants work with case studies and hypothetical situations on multiple topics.
 They will focus on both the specific institutional context of the case studies and the broader implications for higher education.
-Both sessions are held at the Friday Center for Continuing Education.
+Both sessions are held at the UNC Friday Conference Center for Continuing Education.

 Part 4: Transforming Together

 Part 4 is an overnight weekend session.
 Participants work as individuals and members of a team in preparing a focused strategic plan for personal and professional transformation and a network that extends beyond the life of the program.
-This session is held at the Aqueduct Conference Center.
+This session is held at the Rizzo Conference Center at Meadowmont in Chapel Hill.

-The cost of BRIDGES is $1,750, payable by July 15, 2016.
-This fee includes all instruction, educational materials, survey instruments, meals, and accommodations for the beginning and ending weekend sessions at the Aqueduct Conference Center.
-Participants will need to make their own accommodations for the remaining program sessions (but meals for those sessions are included).
+The cost of BRIDGES is $2,200, payable by July 15, 2019.
+This fee includes all instruction, educational materials, leadership assessment, meals, and accommodations for the beginning and ending weekend sessions at the Rizzo Conference Center.
+Participants will need to reserve and pay for their own accommodations for Part 2 and Part 3 program sessions (however meals for those sessions are included in the fee).

 Departments and administrative units are encouraged to provide financial support to participants.